 The highest in the world, climbing this mountain is the ultimate test for expert mountaineers, inexperienced climbers and courageous beginners.
 Glory among their fellow mountaineers is waiting for those who succeed.
 Typically with the aid of paid professional sherpas familiar with the difficult terrain.

 However, a lot of these climbers never return from the mountain.
 Have you ever wondered what happens to the dead bodies on Mount Everest?
 Let’s start by looking at how many dead bodies are on Mount Everest.

 Want to watch a video covering: Death on Everest and what happens to the dead bodies, instead?

-It is believed that more than 200 dead bodies are on Mount Everest–some along popular routes, and others lost forever in crevasses.
-Between 1922 and 2022, at least 310 climbers are known to have died climbing Mount Everest.
+More than 200 dead bodies are believed to be on Mount Everest—some along popular routes, while others are lost in crevasses.
+Between 1922 and 2022, at least 310 climbers are known to have died while climbing Mount Everest.